-The three MARSOC Raiders were aggressively confronted by an inebriated civilian contractor while on authorized liberty in Erbil, Iraq.
+Gunnery Sergeant Joshua Negron is one of the three MARSOC Raiders who were aggressively confronted by an inebriated civilian contractor while on authorized liberty in Erbil, Iraq.
 One of the Raiders acted in self-defense and neutralized the threat with one punch which rendered the belligerent contractor unconscious.
 Since the contractor was left lying in the street by his fellow contractors, the Raiders picked him up and took him back to base.
 (NOTE: All of the above was captured on video)

 Out of concern for the unconscious inebriated contractor possibly asphyxiating on his own vomit, the Raiders watched over him through the night.
 When the contractor stopped breathing, the Raiders performed advanced lifesaving measures in an attempt to resuscitate him.
 Unfortunately, despite being medevaced to a hospital in Landstuhl, Germany, the contractor died four days later.